ciathyza/skyrim-optimization-guide-2018/README.md

 #### General Load Order

 It's a good idea to define a categorical mod order in Mod Organizer to prevent chaos from ruling your mod list.
-However due to the nature of Skyrim mods (assets & ESP files) it's not always possible to follow a strict order since you will have to move textures and ESPs around to suit your mod overriding but you can set up a rough order that follows some mod categories.
+However due to the nature of Skyrim mods (assets & ESP files) it's not always possible to follow a strict order since you will have to move textures and ESPs around to suit your mod overrides but you can set up a 'rough' order that follows some mod categories.
 For example you want texture replacers late in your mod order and mods that only contain SKSE plugins can be anywhere since they don't adhere to a specific load ordering.
 Here is a categorical order that I'm following for the mod entries in the left pane in Mod Organizer:

 ```
 Official Update